alns13/TITAN/README.md

 **Q: How is it any different from a traditional firewall?**

-* Traditional firewalls inspect incoming traffic with a **Rule based** logic: "If IP = X.X.X.X" then Block" or  "If Port = 443 then Allow."
+* Traditional firewalls inspect incoming traffic with a **Rule based** logic: "If IP = X.X.X.X then Block" or  "If Port = 443 then Allow."
 TITAN is a trained AI model that detects based on overall pattern and behaviour of the traffic flow over a certain timeframe.

 **Q: What is the advantage of using AI for security?**